 - Coping for the first time without a loved one.

-Try to relax – if possible, try to carve out little bits of time for yourself over the festive period to do things you enjoy.
-This could be a hobby, reading, meeting friends, a massage or a walk – anything that is just for you.
+If possible, try to carve out little bits of time for yourself over the festive period to do things you enjoy.
+This could be a hobby, reading, meeting friends (even online), a massage or a walk – anything that is just for you.
 If possible, try to hold onto some daily rituals you may have that keep you calm and centred.

 Here are some tips for carers of people living with dementia: